Why do I need support?

 - Changes to processes and forms

-What types of support are there?
+What types of Dynamics support options are there?

 Pay as you go